-BNY Mellon profit gets boost from higher interest rates
+CORRECTED-BNY Mellon profit gets boost from higher interest rates

 Besides safeguarding the stocks and bonds of large institutions, the bank calculates mutual fund prices, trades foreign currencies and facilitates securities lending to enable short selling by hedge funds.

 BNY Mellon shares were marginally up at $53.48 in premarket trading.
-Up to Wednesday's close, the stock had gained 12 percent in value, outperforming the broader S&P 500 Financial .SPSY that has risen 6.6 percent.
+Up to Wednesday's close, the stock had gained 12 percent in value, outperforming the broader S&P 500 Financial that has risen 6.6 percent.
+(Reporting by Sweta Singh in Bengaluru; Editing by Shounak Dasgupta)

-(This version of the story corrects to June from March in paragraph eight)